Flixton, North Yorkshire: History

-The area was known to have been settled by humans in the Mesolithic era, roughly around 15,000 to 5,000 BP.
-Evidence of Mesolithic settlers exist at nearby Star Carr, and the post-glacial watercourse of Lake Flixton, which was north of the village.
+The area is known to have been settled by humans in the Mesolithic era, roughly 15,000 to 5,000 BP.
+Evidence of Mesolithic settlers exists at nearby Star Carr, and the post-glacial watercourse of Lake Flixton, which was north of the village.
 Archaeological excavations in the area have discovered ceremonial mace-heads made from pebble, flints, and ochre crayons believed to be 10,000 years old.

-During the reign of Æthelstan (924-939), a hospital was built in the settlement "for the preservation of persons travelling that way, that they might not be destroyed by wolves and other wild beasts then abounding in that neighbourhood...."
+During the reign of Æthelstan (924-939), a hospital was built in the settlement "for the preservation of persons travelling that way, that they might not be destroyed by wolves and other wild beasts then abounding in that neighbourhood..."
 The hospital possessed a chapel and was rebuilt in 1447, though by 1535 it had been abandoned and farmland now occupies the site.